slybit/mqtt2influxdb/README.md

 In case it is a JSON string, the message is parsed into a Javascript object `M` and the values contained inside can be accessed using `M.key` in the mustache templates.
 It supports nested structures and array (access the first element of an array using `M.array.0`)

-In case it is a string representing a number, it can be accessed using `M.value` in the mustache templates.
+In case it is a string representing a number, it can be accessed using simply `M` in the mustache templates.

 For example, if the MQTT message, with topic **knx/status/AAA/BBB/CCC** has this message:
 ```javascript